linkedin/css-blocks/README.md

 identifier.

-The convention is to name a file according to the block: `form.block.scss`
+The convention is to name a file according to the block: `my-form.block.scss`

 Example: